 a) cost prohibitive – meaning they are out of reach for many readers.

-c) there’s a WHOOOOLE lot of gray and white, which can obviously be beautiful, but I wanted to show you guys something a bit more fun and colourful!
+c) there’s a WHOOOOLE lot of gray and white, which can be beautiful, but I wanted to show you guys something more fun and colorful!

-I’m also going to share with you some of the highlights of this room, as well as some of the costs, so you can see where I found my happy medium between, quality, price and looks, all without having to visit a marriage counsellor.
+I’m also going to share with you some of the highlights of this room and some of the costs, so you can see where I found my happy medium between quality, price, and looks, all without having to visit a marriage counselor.

 Media Stand: $30.
 Did you notice the white cabinet to the right of the fireplace?
 It’s another 2nd hand piece.
-It’s solid pine and with a fresh lick of white paint it turned into the PERFECT media center.
+It’s solid pine and with a fresh lick of white paint, it turned into the PERFECT media center.
 I’ve got the cable box hiding underneath it and the drawers hide all of the technical bits n’ pieces.
-For a while, I had 2 drawers removed to house the cable box and what not, but I got tired of seeing all of that junk (even thought you KNOW how I LOVE going without any drawers…) And you’d never even THINK it was only $30!
+For a while, I had removed two drawers to house the cable box and whatnot, but I got tired of seeing all that junk (even though you KNOW how I LOVE going without any drawers…).
+And you’d never even THINK it was only $30!

 Oy vay, what a dungeon – it may invite you in, but you might not come out alive!

 Accent Chairs: $485 Pier 1.
-I have MAD love for my 2 leather accent chairs (the other one is to the left of the fireplace).
-Tobacco brown is my fave leather colour and it’s a fab complement to the warm stones in the fireplace as well as the paint colours.
+I have MAD love for my two leather accent chairs (the other one is to the left of the fireplace).
+Tobacco brown is my fave leather colour and it’s a fab complement to the warm stones in the fireplace and the paint colors.

 Sectional: $2200 (on sale) Urban Barn.
 I’ve learned the hard way not to buy a cheap couch.
-Not that this one was crazy expensive, but it’s certainly more than I’d USUALLY spend.
-It’s comfy, quality and the dark charcoal is a great foundation for the room (and shows less wine spills than a lighter fabric).
+This one was not crazy expensive, but it’s certainly more than I’d USUALLY spend.
+It’s comfy, quality, and the dark charcoal is a great foundation for the room (and shows less wine spills than a lighter fabric).

 Artwork: $119 Home Sense.
 I LOOVE my pussy willow canvas!